luizpvas/explicit/README.md

    authenticate the API you can either 1) use `proxy_with(headers:)` or 2) share the current user using `ActiveSupport::CurrentAttributes`.

-To secure your MCPServer you must implement the `authorize` method inside the `Explicit::MCPServer` declaration.
+To secure your MCPServer you must implement the `authorize` method in your `Explicit::MCPServer`.
 This method is invoked on all requests received by the MCP server.
 The following arguments are given to `authorize`:

-* `params`, which are the key-value pairs present in the request's query string
+* `params` - hash with request's query string values
-* `headers`, which are the HTTP headers present in the request's headers.
+* `headers` - hash with the request's HTTP headers

 If you return `false` then the request will be rejected immediatly without ever hitting your API controllers.
 For example: